The 2 main conditions that cause COPD are emphysema and chronic bronchitis.

 In 2011, I got very sick.
 Walking from my kitchen to my bedroom was a big effort.
 A nurse came to see me from the hospital to check my CPAP machine and was concerned about me.
 She rang the hospital and spoke to Dr Paul Tan.
 He told me on the phone to come into hospital.

 I went into the emergency department and I couldn't lie on their bed.
 After 2 weeks I was discharged home with an oxygen concentrator.
 This saved my life.
 I use it every night while I am sleeping.

 My GP referred me to the pulmonary rehab programme in my area.
 I became very friendly with Louise, the pulmonary rehab nurse.
 I went to pulmonary rehab 4 times altogether.
 I am now a volunteer for the Pulmonary Rehabilitation Consumer Group, which I really enjoy.

-COPD & Asthma Fundamentals "The most up-to-date Asthma & COPD Fundamentals course available in New Zealand.
+COPD and asthma fundamentals "The most up-to-date Asthma & COPD Fundamentals course available in New Zealand.
 The course aligns the latest research with specific information for the New Zealand context, such as recently funded medications, treating Māori and Pacific peoples, and best practice health literacy.
 The course aligns with the latest NZ asthma guidelines."
-It includes two half day workshops covering the key aspects of COPD and asthma pathophysiology, management and practice.
-Delivered by The Asthma & Respiratory Foundation (NZ).
+It includes 2 half-day workshops covering the key aspects of COPD and asthma pathophysiology, management and practice.
+Delivered by the Asthma & Respiratory Foundation NZ.